uagc-it-readiness/front-end-development-course-info/Exercises/Exercise14/ReadMe.md

 - Mountain
 - Pacific

-Add a `textarea` that will represent a user's 'About Me' section.

 Add two `buttons` with the `type` set to `button` to the bottom of the document.
 That will represent the following actions.  **Make sure to use the `type` of `button` even though you may be tempted to use `submit` or `reset`**